Masatoshi Ueki

-Masatoshi Ueki (植木 雅俊, Ueki Masatoshi) is a Japanese scholar renowned for his expertise in Buddhist studies.
+Masatoshi Ueki (植木 雅俊, Ueki Masatoshi) is a Japanese scholar of Buddhist studies.

-Ueki is an expert in the original Buddhist texts, including Sanskrit and Pali, which offer a comprehensive understanding of Buddhism's diachronic history, from its earliest beginnings (i.e., Early Buddhism) to the Mahayana sutras, such as the Lotus Sutra and Vimalakirti Sutra.
-Additionally, Ueki conducts detailed analyses of the Chinese and Japanese translations of these important sutras, providing a rich and multifaceted view of Buddhist philosophy and practice.
+Ueki is an expert in the original Buddhist texts, including Sanskrit and Pali texts as well as Chinese and Japanese translations of sutras.

 Career

 Masatoshi Ueki is a scholar whose research focuses on Buddhist philosophy and Buddhist thoughts.
 Born in Nagasaki, Japan, Ueki obtained his Bachelor of Physics and Master of Science degrees from Kyushu University.
 Prior to his work in academia, he worked as a journalist, specializing in fine arts and literature.
 In recognition of his exceptional storytelling skills, Ueki was awarded the "Cosmos, rookie of the year" award in 1992 for his piece titled "Circus girl."